 I love Google Webmaster Tools.
-It's a free tool designed by Google that provides us bloggers with a look into how the Google search engine “sees”, processes and displays our content in search results.
+It's a free tool designed by Google that provides us, bloggers, looking into how the Google search engine “sees,” processes, and displays our content in search results.

 There is a wealth of intelligence available within Google Webmaster Tools.
 But unfortunately, many bloggers aren't taking full advantage of what it has to offer.